davidgutierrezrubio/jmathanim/manual/07_AdvancedTopics/AdvancedTopics.md

 JMathAnim has some built-in updaters that maybe useful:

-## Camera always ajusted to objects
+## Camera always adjusted to objects

 With the `CameraAlwaysAdjusting`  updater, you can force the camera to show all objects in the scene.
 The camera will zoom out when needed, but not zoom in.
 Admits 3 parameters: the camera (currently there is only one), and the horizontal and vertical gaps.
 For example: